 If you have a good 'phone, why not drop a line to your SCM (address in each QST) for application blanks for O.P.S. appointment?
-A.R.R.L.
-Headquarters will also be glad to send information regarding O.P.S. work to any amateur who inquires, including sample copies of bulletin material as :ong as extra copies last.
+A.R.L.
+Headquarters will also be glad to send information regarding O.P.S. work to any amateur who inquires, including sample copies of bulletin material as long as extra copies last.
 Appointments are not made by Hdq., however, but handled direct with your duly elected administrative Section official, who has full authority in such matters.

 One hundred and sixty-two active stations have qualified for Official Relay Station appointment since the last list was printed in QST.
 All interested hams are invited to drop a line to A.R.R.L.
 Headquarters or direct to their S.C.M.'s (addresses in each issue QST) for details on O.R.S. appointment.
 It is primarily a traffic appointment, for amateurs interested in regular traffic work, schedules, etc. Opportunity is given all O.R.S. appointees to test station performance during quarterly QSO Parties.
 The pleasure derived from these get-togethers can be fully appreciated only by participation.
-If sincerely interested in traffic handling, take steps now to obtain O.R.S. appointment!
+If sincerely interested in traffic bandling, take steps aven to obtain O.R.S. appointent!

-Newly appointed "reliables" now included in the roster of O.R.S. are as follows:
+now to obtain O.R.S. appointment!
+Newly appointed "reliables" now included in the roster of O R S are as follows: